myrmlbst/knights-tour/README.md

 ![Initialized Board](./assets/images/init-board.jpeg)

-The implementation uses Warnsdorff's algorithm to find an open-tour solution where the path cannot be re-traversed according to the Knight's movement rules (as opposed to a closed-tour solution, where the first position can be re-traversed from the last position, creating an endless loop for the Knight to move on).
+This implementation uses Warnsdorff's algorithm to find an open-tour solution where the path cannot be re-traversed according to the Knight's movement rules (as opposed to a closed-tour solution, where the first position can be re-traversed from the last position, creating an endless loop for the Knight to move on).

 ![Initialized Board](./assets/images/end-board.jpeg)